dl-solarity/hardhat-migrate/README.md

 - only : The number of the migration that will be applied. **Overrides from and to parameters.**
 - confirmations : A number that determines after how many blocks the verification should start.
 - pathToMigrations : File path to a folder with specified migrations.
+- excludedErrors: The user can specify custom errors that will be omitted and just be printed to the log instead of stopping the program completely.
+By default, if this parameter is not specified, the `already verified` error is omitted.

 * verify : A flag indicating whether the verification of the contract is needed.